barefootwriter/KPU/IDEA/dev/outcomes.md

 ---------

 * The learning environment is built by the community of learners (including the instructor).
-* Self-awareness is built through creativity and personal development.
+* Self-awareness is built through creativity, play, and personal development.
 * Empathy is built through community engagement.
 * Character is built through collaboration and mentorship.